-BlackBerry Messenger for Android and iOS apps officially set to launch this weekendAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry Messenger for Android and iOS apps officially set to launch this weekendAlex Wagner - Editorial Director of News and Content

 Get ready, BBM addicts, because BlackBerry has confirmed that it will release BlackBerry Messenger for Android and iPhone later this week.
 The BBM for Android app is expected to be available starting at 7:00 a.m.
 Eastern on Sept.
 21, while BBM for iPhone will hit the App Store at 12:01 a.m. local time on Sept.
 22. BlackBerry notes that BBM for Android will require version 4.0 or higher.
 BBM for iPhone will be available to users on iOS 6 and iOS 7.